sashadev-sky/Url-Shortner/README.md

 - `ActiveModel::EachValidator`
   - custom url validation
 - `rails runner`: loads the Rails environment for us, so we'll be able to use classes without requiring them explicitly.
 It also connects to the DB so we can query tables
-- creating a 'Rake task'
+- creating a Rake task